• Skip to primary navigation

 • Fresh basil and good quality Greek feta for serving.

-Tomatoes, onions, garlic and bell pepper in a baking dish with fresh herbs.
+Tomatoes, onions garlic and bell pepper in a baking dish with fresh herbs.

-Preheat the oven to 300 F. Add the tomatoes, pepper, onions and garlic in a large baking pan, season with salt and pepper and add herbs like oregano, sage, thyme.
-Herbs can be fresh or dry.
-I sprinkle 2-3 tbsp olive oil all over, mix gently and bake for 60 minutes.
+2. Add the tomatoes, pepper, onions, and garlic in a large roasting pan, season with sea salt and pepper, and tuck between them fresh herbs like oregano, sage, or thyme.
+Herbs can be fresh or dried.
+Drizzle 2-3 tbsp olive oil all over, mix gently, and roast for 60 minutes.

-Half way check the tomatoes, pepper and onions and rotate them so they lay on the opposite side for an even bake.
+3. Half way check the tomatoes, pepper and onions and rotate them so they lay on the opposite side for an even bake.
 Bake for another 60 min.

-Transfer tomatoes, onions and the bell pepper to a large pot.
+4. Transfer tomatoes, onions and the bell pepper to a large pot.
 Let the garlic head cool on the side.

-Discard any hard sprigs from the baking pan and pour the liquid and leftover herbs in the pot with the rest of the ingredients.
+5. Discard any hard sprigs from the baking pan and pour the liquid and leftover herbs in the pot with the rest of the ingredients.

-tomatoes onions and herbs in a blender.
+Tomatoes onions and herbs in a blender.

-Once everything is blended add some stock—enough to achieve the consistency of your preference.
+2. Once everything is blended add some stock—enough to achieve the consistency of your preference.
 I like my tomato soup velvety and not too thick.

-Once the garlic is cool enough to handle, press on the bottom of a clove to push it out of its paper.
+3. Once the garlic is cool enough to handle, press on the bottom of a clove to push it out of its paper.
 Add all roasted cloves in the soup.
 Add the bay leaf, a generous pinch of dry oregano, the chili pepper flakes and the paprika.
 Simmer in very low heat for about 60 min.
 Adjust salt and pepper to taste.

-Serve in bowls with a generous sprinkle of feta cheese and lots of roughly chopped fresh basil.
+4. Serve in bowls with a generous sprinkle of feta cheese and lots of roughly chopped fresh basil.
 Add more chili flakes if you like and enjoy!

-WANT TO EAT LIKE A GREEK?
-Subscribe to my newsletter and follow me on Facebook, Pinterest, and Instagram for all of the latest updates.
+Please leave a comment, we love hearing from you!
+Subscribe to our newsletter and follow us on FacebookPinterest, and Instagram for the latest updates.

 Greek Tomato Feta & Basil Soup